 The security situation in Papua New Guinea is high risk, primarily due to crime and civil unrest.
 Travelers are strongly advised to reconsider their plans.
-Exercise increased caution due to the potential threat of unexploded ordinance (UXO) and volcanic activity.
-Seasonal natural disasters, such as tropical cyclones and flash flooding, are common in Papua New Guinea.
-Stay vigilant and keep an eye on recent weather reports.
+Exercise increased caution due to the potential threat of unexploded ordnance (UXO) and volcanic natural activity.
+Seasonal disasters, such tropical cyclones and flash flooding, are common in Papua New Guinea.
+Stay vigilant and monitor recent weather reports.

-Law and order are poor or very poor in many parts of the country.
+Law and order are often lacking in many parts of the country.